pj4533/Homebody/README.md

 Homebody
 ========

-Use iBeacons &amp; StatHat to track time spent at home &amp; away from home.
+Use Estimotes to track time spent near an iBeacon and report to StatHat